5 Reasons Why ATVs Don’t Have Seatbelts (UTVs Do)

 A UTV is more likely to have a roll cage, too, to offer even greater protection than an ATV.
 A UTV is not perfect, you’ll find that most trucks and modern cars offer better crash protection, but they also can’t go as many places or do as much as many modern UTVs.

-Difference Between ATV & UTV?
+The Differences Between ATV & UTV

-A ATV and UTV may seem similar, but they’re not quite the same.
+An ATV and UTV may seem similar, but they’re not quite the same.

 An ATV will not have a roll cage around it and it more like a motorcycle with a saddle seat as shown in the image below.